Azure-Samples/openai-end-to-end-baseline/README.md

 1. Browse to the site (e.g. <https://www.contoso.com>).

-   > :bulb: Remember to include the protocol prefix `https://` in the URL you type in the address bar of your browser.
+   > :bulb: It may take up to a couple of minutes for the App Service to properly start.
+Remember to include the protocol prefix `https://` in the URL you type in the address bar of your browser.
 A TLS warning will be present due to using a self-signed certificate.
 You can ignore it or import the self-signed cert (`appgw.pfx`) to your user's trusted root store.

 ## Deploying to Azure App Service option